elaforge/karya/doc/call-design.md

 whole note.
 The pitch call can emit chromatic or diatonic intervals, and it is given a specific start and end time, so it can be in the middle of a note, or span multiple notes.
-The control call is the lowest level, but works for any control, including `t-chromatic` and `t-diatonic`, but itself has no control over where it winds up.
+The control call is the lowest level, but works for any control, including 'Derive.Controls.chromatic' and 'Derive.Controls.diatonic', but itself has no control over where it winds up.

 - Similarly, if applicable, a generator should have a corresponding transformer, and vice versa.
 All transformers can be written as a